lamini-ai/llm-operator/README.md

 Now, add additional operations!
 In our example, you can also see setting the height of the user.

-Finally, you can then train the Operator to route to the right operations.
+The key to getting your Operator to plan correctly is through train it to route to the right operations.

 Additionally, you can also train an operator to call other operators which in turn call the desired operations!
 Build a chain of operations and define a flow of your application.

 For example, see `test_main.py` which is an Operator that can call `OnboardingOperator` or `MotivationOperator` based on user input!
 ![fullApp.png](images%2FfullApp.png)